chriswhitehouse/CV/README.md

 Critical thinking is my core competence, and the skill I have leaned on most heavily throughout my academic studies, and career to date.
 The ability to deconstruct a problem, understand, and evaluate the constituent parts, and then think logically and clearly, to arrive at potential solutions.

-I have applied this skill in a braod range of scopes; from techncial challenges such as evaluating the best way to caluclate a price or valuation, through to commerical strategy review, and even human centred challenges focused on getting the best out of a team.
+I have applied this skill in a broad range of scopes; from technical challenges such as evaluating the best way to calculate a price or valuation, through to commercial strategy review, and even human centred challenges focused on getting the best out of a team.

 #### Communication and Team Working

-As I've grown throughout my career, the importance of communication for great teamwork, has become increasingly clear to me.
-Whether that's as an analyst, with the ability to succintly communcate upwards business insight, or as a manager with the ability to listen, understand, and guide, or as a team member, willing to support a team mate.
-I have particpated, contributed and built small teams.
+As I've grown throughout my career, the importance of communication for great teamwork has become increasingly clear to me.
+Whether that's as an analyst, with the ability to succinctly communicate upwards business insight, or as a manager with the ability to listen, understand, and guide, or as a team member, willing to support a team mate.
+I have participated, contributed and built small teams.

 #### Process and Systems Thinking

-My ability to think through a system or process, idnetify weak links, and improve and refine accordinly has proven envaluable on many occasions.
-However, a notable example for which I am proud of, it the implementation of an agile proposition delivery practice whilst at Bristol Energy.
+My ability to think through a system or process, identify weak links, and improve and refine accordingly has proven invaluable on many occasions.
+However, a notable example for which I am proud of, is the implementation of an agile proposition delivery practice whilst at Bristol Energy.

 I identified that the new proposition and delivery process was broken.
-We were building from the inside out, without sufficinent regard to customer needs, poor prioritization of development, and with bottlenecks, particulalrly in the technical implementation.
-To solve this, I implemented an agile delivery process, starting with customer discovery, feeding into a backlog, with regular socliasiation, and prioritisation, before cross functional development and delivery.
+We were building from the inside out, without sufficient regard to customer needs, poor prioritization of development, and with bottlenecks, particularly in the technical implementation.
+To solve this, I implemented an agile delivery process, starting with customer discovery, feeding into a backlog, with regular socialisation, and prioritisation, before cross functional development and delivery.

 Enabling a full proposition refresh of green energy propositions.